knoup/xviii/README.md

 In-Game
 -------

 During the setup phase, each player deploys their units on the game board.
 Players are limited to the far reaches of the map during this phase.
-In order to deploy a unit, you may either click on its sprite or use the keyboard shortcuts.
+In order to deploy a unit, click on its sprite and then place it on the desired tile.

 The indicators under the counters represent the unit's current direction, health, and movement points, respectively.
-A unit with W 5 4 under it would therefore represent a state in which it is facing westward, has 5 HP remaining, and 4 movement points.
+A unit with W 5 4 under it would therefore represent a state in which it is facing westward, has 5 HP, and 4 movement points.

 During the playing phase, players successively command their units by clicking on the desired unit and giving it movement/attack/rotation orders while selected (see below).
 The currently selected unit is outlined in yellow, while units that have already attacked this turn are outlined in red.

 Line of Sight & Weather
 --------------

 In addition to movement points and max attacking range, units are limited by their line of sight.

 Each unit has a primary and secondary visual range.
 Enemy units outside the primary, but within the secondary, are seen only as flags and their location may be inaccurate.
 Units outside of the secondary range are completely invisible.

 A unit can neither move to a tile, nor attack an enemy, that has an enemy unit in the way.
 Friendly units can move past each other; however, whether they can fire "above" units in the way is determined in their .txt.

 XVIII also features a dynamic weather system.
-Every once in a while, the weather changes, and with it, the visual range of all units is, too, affected.
+Every once in a while, the weather changes, and with it, the visual range of all units is affected.
 The values are as follows, with P representing primary and S secondary visual range:

 	Light fog: -2P, -2S